ABOUT THE SOURCEBOOK

 Marianne Lettieri, Cradle with Bedrock

-Thanks to this year’s guest curator, Michelle Westmark Wingard, for her work selecting these pieces from so many deserving works!
+Thanks to guest curator, Michelle Westmark Wingard, for her work selecting these pieces from so many deserving works!
 Michelle is a CIVA Board Member, and works as Professor of Art and Gallery Director of Bethel University’s two exhibition spaces.
 Previously, Michelle was Assistant to the Gallery Director in Pratt Institute’s Department of Exhibitions and had the opportunity to work with Creative Time and A.I.R.
 Gallery in New York City during graduate school.
 She received her M.F.A. in photography from Pratt Institute in Brooklyn, New York in 2006, and received the Jerome Travel Grant in 2015.
 Michelle lives and works in Minneapolis, Minnesota.